KL-Yang/t2sort/README.md

 TODO.
 =========
+Test scheme: If assume the correct result is unique and wrong result will be wrong differently, test with different parameter the result's md5sum should be the same if code is correct!

 Use new abstraction, memory management on a ring buffer, allocation on the ring buffer, and return to the ring buffer in the same order!
 It garrantee continuous memory region, and aligned if required.